Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Artificial Neural Networks And Deep Learning.md

     (1) When we talk about a sparse autoencoder we are talking about an autoencoder with an additional constraint.
-The sparsity constraint encourages the network to learn a small subset of features that are most relevant to the input.
+The sparsity constraint (reduce the output size by reduing the amount of neurons in the hidden layer )encourages the network to learn a small subset of features that are most relevant to the input.

 - **Step 2:** Use the primary features as the input to a following sparse autoencoder to learn secondary features $h^{(2)}$ on these primary features